BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/04_outbreakcgMLST.md

 |RA-L2805|1745|3|0|0|0|0|0|0|0|0|0|
 |RA-L2978|1746|2|0|0|0|0|0|0|0|0|0|

+But...it may be useful for you taking a look at the downsampling results this time, what happens with the cgMLST analysis when we use data with low coverage, and consequently a fragmented analysis?
+The summary results changes and we see this:

+**TODO INCLUDE TABLE**

+>PLOT alleles rise notably, this is because fragmented genome makes more probable the appearance of broken cds that fall in the start of end of a contig.

 ## Minimum spanning tree visualization
 In order to generate the minimum spanning tree from our ```results.tsv``` file we are going to use [Phyloviz](https://online.phyloviz.net/index), an online tool for MST visualization.